TL;DR: Why Agile Turns into Micromanagement

 From the conservative middle manager’s point of view, there are many reasons why sticking to a command and control management style looks personally beneficial.
 Hence there is a temptation to adapt any agile transition to the requirements of her very own local optimum, resulting in agile micromanagement.
 Which ultimately contradicts the purpose of empowering self-organizing team at an organizational level.

 Software is eating the world.
 Every company with a bright future is nowadays also a software company.
-All are depending to a great deal on the input from their knowledge workers in an ever increasing competition.
+All are depending on a great deal on the input from their knowledge workers in an ever-increasing competition.
 Think Google, Facebook, Uber, Tesla, and Amazon.
 The majority of them is leadership-driven.
 Even Microsoft seems to be no longer stuck in the past, pursuing a management concept that worked well in the heydays of General Motors and Taylorism.

 Today’s management-driven organizations, that fail to recognize this development, will make themselves obsolete over time.
 They will fail to compete with these leadership-driven organizations at product-level.
 And they will suffer a really unhealthy disadvantage in the war for talent.